 Prevent distraction for the diver.
 Speak up if the driver is doing something dangerous.
 Say no to any behavior that draws your driver’s attention away from the road.
 Share this free infographic: Co-Pilot Rights

 Where did the incident happen (document street address or intersection)?
 What happened (describe the incident and the sequence in which things happened)?
 What was the damage (mark a diagram to show areas of vehicle damage)?
-Use this free resource to file a crash report.
-Get it now: Incident Reporting Best Practices
+Use these two free resources:

 Driving While Intoxicated Info Card